 On November 25, 2019, the Company distributed a "Notice of Intent to Terminate" the ESOP Plan to all current plan participants.
 The Company also filed Form 5310 "Application for Determination for Terminating Plan", with the IRS on December 6, 2019.
+Beginning in the 4th quarter of 2020, the Company began to distribute the ESOP Plan assets to participants that had made a distribution election.
 The Company is awaiting approval of its application from the IRS prior to its final distribution of the ESOP Plan assets to the participants.
-At December 31, 2019, the ESOP Plan had 495,618 shares of SNFC Class A and 307,491 shares of Class C Stock.
+At December 31, 2020, the ESOP held 231,312 shares of Class A and 118,880 shares of Class C common stock of the Company.
 The trustees of the trust fund under the ESOP Plan are Scott M. Quist (Chairman), S. Andrew Quist, and Robert G. Hunter, who each serve as a director of the Company.